gis-ops/pyvalhalla/docs/releasing.md

 ## `valhalla-py` release patterns

-We release entirely independently from Valhalla core.
+We release independently from Valhalla core.
 One can retrieve both versions by:

 TBD